Resolving DVD and Blu-ray Movie Problems (Windows 8)

 - If the movie is a newer Blu-ray title and other Blu-ray movies play, then the Blu-Ray compatible software might need to be updated.
 Blu-ray content protection can be updated by the movie industry, which requires new codes before the title can be viewed.NOTE:The manufacturer of your Blu-ray playback software may not have software available to play the latest releases.
 If an update is not available that enables you to watch a specific title, check back for updates on a regular basis.Examples of how to check for Blu-ray playback software updates:

-- CyberLink PowerDVD : Use the CyberLink Update Center Web site to check for updates.
+- CyberLink PowerDVD : Use the CyberLink Update Center Web site (in English) to check for updates.

 - Blu-ray software you installed yourself : Check the software application for a way to update the software.
 If you cannot find a way to update the software, check the Web site of the software manufacturer.